AmpF5/qbee/README.md

 ## Features

-- Create up to 5 bookmarks in your code files.
+- Create up to 5 bookmarks in your code files
-- Jump to any of the saved bookmarks quickly.
+- Quickly jump between saved bookmarks
-- Saving bookmarks
+- Bookmarks are saved automatically.

 ## Release Notes